Vedant-S/DevOps-Assembly_Line-Project/Project-2/README.md

 - FROM is used for the image to be used
 - RUN is used for executing command while building the new image, so that features will be pre installed
-- CMD  is used to run a=command at the run time not at the build time and only one CMD should be there in one Dockerfile
+- CMD  is used to run a command at the run time not at the build time and only one CMD should be there in one Dockerfile.
 - Expose is used to expose the docker port as docker is isolated we have to enable Port Address Translation and is also used to inform  that which port is exposed to the other techonolgies or tools or commands.
 - COPY is used to copy the file from the base os to image at build time.
 - IN THE DIRECTORY WHERE YOU HAVE COPIED this,  THE `mail.rc` and  `check_forext.py` should be copied there only as per my defined Dockerfile.